7 Exercises to Help Prevent Spider and Varicose Veins

 Mitigating Risk Factors is the Key

+Again, it is important to remember that many of the risk factors for developing spider and varicose veins are unavoidable since there’s not much you can do about your genetics, family history, age, or gender.
 That being said, if you are concerned about developing either condition, it is crucial that you mitigate the risk factors that you can control in order to prevent them.
-While there are a number of small things you can do to help, exercise and movement is one of the best ways to keep your veins healthy, so if you want to keep spider and varicose veins at bay, keep moving!
+While there are a number of small things you can do to help, exercise and movement are some of the best ways to keep your veins healthy, so if you want to keep spider and varicose veins at bay, keep moving!